SolidBlock-cn/mishanguc/UpdateLog-en.md

     - Amount of modification applied to color is controlled by component `mishanguc:color_change_amount`, where the type is float, and is used to specify the amount of modification to hue, saturation or luminosity.
 In the items in creative inventory, hue rotation amount is 1/24 by default, and saturation and luminosity's modification amount is 0.1 by default.
     - Note: Non-custom-colored blocks which can be converted to custom-colored blocks, when converting custom-colored blocks, takes the *map color* of the original block as an initial color, so it is normal its color differs from the color presented in custom-colored blocks.
     - Note: If you decrease the saturation to 0 (gray) with color tool that modifies saturation, or change the luminosity to 0 (black) or 1 (white) with color tool that modifies luminosity, then the color's hue will be 0 or 1 (red), and saturation will be 0.
 For example, if you decrease the saturation to 0, and then increase it, it will only be red.
 If you change luminosity to 0 or 1 and then increase or decrease it, it will be only gray.
+- Now you can select multiple lines when editing signs.
+    - Select text box while holding Ctrl to multi-select.
+Select selected text box while holding Ctrl to deselect it.
+    - Select text box while holding Shift to select continuous multiple text boxes at once.
+    - It is supported to operate multiple lines at ones, including adding, deleting, modifying styles or inputting text.
+If you increase or decrease their size, position coordinate, rotation, the modification is applied relatively to multiple lines.
+For properties such as color, or setting custom values, multiple lines will be set the same value.
+    - The Tab-key behavior when selecting multiple lines may be unstable.

 ### 1.3.5-beta.2